-Monitoring Spring Boot with Micrometer and Prometheus
+Monitoring Spring Boot with Prometheus

 Enable Spring Boot Metrics

+Spring Boot provides a library called Actuator which helps you to monitor and manage your applications.
 If you want a quick introduction to Spring Boot Actuator, we recommend checking this article: Configuring Spring Boot Actuator

 Behind the hoods, Spring Boot Actuator uses Micrometer to instrument and capture different